-While it is important to understand the impacts of physical infrastructure interventions in encouraging people to cycle or cycle more, it is also necessary to understand the social-psychological aspects that influence cycling to better inform promotional activity (Fujii, 2003).
-This is because, personal factors and perception of the environment can have a significant effect on willingness to cycle (Ma et al., 2014).
+While it is important to understand the impacts of physical infrastructure interventions in encouraging people to cycle or cycle more, it is also necessary to understand the socialpsychological aspects that influence cycling to better inform promotional activity (Fujii, significant effect on willingness to cycle (Ma et al., 2014, excluded for blind review).
 This is particularly the case in some developing countries where policymakers, to a large extent, and the scientific community, are focused on the provision of infrastructure (Dill et al., 2014).